Exo Skryer: A JAX-accelerated sub-stellar atmospheric retrieval framework: The Exo Skryer Framework

 where the He to H$_{2}$ ratio is calculated from \citet{Asplund_2021}

-As an option, useful for ultra hot Jupiters, but not used in the current study, I extend the formalism to include the H/H$_{2}$ to recover the effects of potential H$_{2}$ dissociation.
-I first define a H/H$_{2}$ VMR ratio as a retrievable quantity
+As an option, useful for ultra hot Jupiters, but not used in the current study, I extend the formalism to include the H/H$_{2}$ fraction to recover the effects of potential H$_{2}$ dissociation.
+I first define an H/H$_{2}$ VMR ratio as a retrievable quantity

 the remainder background fraction

 and He to H solar ratio

 taken from \citet{Asplund_2021}.
 I then define $N_{\rm H}$ to be a dimensionless abundance of hydrogen nuclei in the filling mixture